rbind/njtierney.com/content/post/2020-06-01-tidy-anscombe/index.md

 In writing this I noticed that, well, this is actually pretty dang hard.
 It covers a large chunk of skills you need to do a data analysis:

--   Data reshaping
--   Fitting Many Models
--   Interpreting Many Models
--   Data Visualisation
+1. Tidy up data
+2. Explore summary statistics
+3. Fit a (or many!) model(s)
+4. Make some plots.

-It is a truly inspired dataset.
+It certainly packs a punch, for such a small dataset.

 The state of the tools
 ----------------------

-I think it's easy to look at the base R code in the helpfile for `?anscombe` and rail on it, and say "oh, there's better ways to write that code now!".
+I think it's easy to look at the base R code in the helpfile for `?anscombe` and say "oh, there's better ways to write that code now!".

+Well, sure, there might be.
+But I can't help but think there are *always* going to be better ways to write the code.
+I'm certain that there are better ways to write the code I created for this blog post.

+But that's kind of not the point, the point is to demonstrate how to explore a dataset.
+The authors of the helpfile provided that for us.
+And if I wanted to explore the data myself without that helpfile, it would have actually been harder.

-But let's reflect on this for a moment.
+Let's reflect on this for a moment.
 R include the `anscombe` dataset **in it's base (well, datasets) distribution**, and not only that, **in the help file, provide code that replicates the summary statistics and graphics presented by Anscombe in 1973**.

-Sure, maybe you might not fully grasp what the code is doing, but you absolutely get the point of the summaries and the graphics.
+We absolutely get the point of the summaries and the graphics.

 And I think that is something to celebrate, I'm not sure who wrote that help file, but I think that was very kind of them.